zvibazak/termshape/README.md

 ```

 ### Explanation:
-The idea is to draw all the shapes as verctors, so you can set the size of any shape as you wish.
+The idea is to draw all the shapes as vectors, so you can set the size of any shape as you wish.
 Each shape has equations that print it.
 The ```get_*``` functions has (x,y) range and some equations, and from them it prints the shape.